• Contact Us

 Recruitment FAQ's

 Yes.
-Our active operational members are required to stand 12 hours of duty a week, the same night every week, from 7pm to 7am unless you have to leave earlier for work or school.
-All active operational members are required to become emergency medical technicians within 18 months of joining.
+As an active Operational member of LVRS, you are required to stand 12 hours of duty a week, the same night every week from 7pm-7am or Saturdays from 7am-7pm and one Sunday 7am-7pm every 8 weeks with your duty crew.
+All active operational members must become an emergency medical technician within 18 months of joining.
 Emergency medical technician classes are usually held in the evenings from 7pm to 10pm, two nights a week, at the Maryland Fire & Rescue Institute in College Park.
 The class is approximately five months long.
-Administrative only members are required to chair a committee or take on a significant administrative position within the organization.

 New members typically observe ambulance and squad operations and participate in any duty night training and chores.
 New members are required to complete the PGFD VRS class before they can perform any “hands on” patient care.
 When you begin to ride, your function will be limited by your level of training.
 As familiarity and training increase, you will move up to performing functions requiring increasing amounts of responsibility.